-- i) Single fault does not cause total blackout including loss of entire compartment for DPS-3. - ii) A failure in one redundancy group is not to cause failure of any other redundancy groups. - iii) A failure in the system being changed over to is not to cause failure of any other redundancy groups. - iv) Changeover is not to cause failure of the redundancy group that is being connected to. - v) At least, one standby generator is to be considered not available when needed.
+- i) Single fault does not cause total blackout including loss of entire compartment for DPS-3. - ii) A failure in one redundancy group is not to cause failure of any other redundancy groups. - iii) A failure in the system being changed over to is not to cause failure of any other redundancy groups. - iv) Changeover is not to cause failure of the redundancy group that is being connected to. - v) One standby generator, at a minimum, is to be considered not available when needed. - vi) Redundant components or systems which are providing a standby function are not to share auxiliary systems or other services with the equipment they are providing standby redundancy for.